-Monitoring, analysis, and measurement are key in the evaluation section of these standards.
+Monitoring, analysis, and measurement are essential in the evaluation section of these standards.
 They demand an internal audit and management review for all products and processes.
 It’s here that you would identify statistical tools of analysis of customer satisfaction as well.

 Essential Difference between ISO 9001 and IATF 16949